-There is a simple truth in cleaning your manufactured parts: the parts are only as clean as your final rinse.
-The goal in any cleaning application is to make your final rinse as effective as possible.
-For many customers that means incorporating a cascade overflow rinse tank system.
+The simple truth with cleaning manufactured parts is that the parts are only as clean as the final rinse.
+The goal in any cleaning application is to make the final rinse as effective as possible.
+For many manufacturers, that means incorporating a cascade overflow rinse tank system.

 Typical Wash-Rinse-Rinse Cleaning Line

 In a typical aqueous cleaning line for medical device or aerospace parts, the parts will move through three separate tanks or baths as depicted above.
 The first is a cleaning solution – often an alkaline detergent – that is designed to loosen soils on the parts.
 Depending on the types of parts and soils, any of the following may be used in this tank to add a “scrubbing” action to the cleaning: ultrasonics, agitation, fluid circulation, and/or rotating parts baskets.

 The second tank or solution will be the first rinse.
 In most applications this will be a tank of de-ionized water (DI water).
 But the truth is, it won’t remain de-ionized for long.
 As the parts are moved into this tank they will carry with them some of the wash solution from the wash cycle and some of the soils from the parts; loosened, but still present.
 Known as “drag out,” this solution will mix in with the DI water.
 The chemistry from the wash solution and the soils will interact in the DI tank and begin to re-ionize the solution.

 This is why the second rinse is so important.
 This tank or solution (also DI water) will receive the parts after the first rinse.
 As before, it will receive some drag out from the previous rinse tank, but by now the vast majority of the soils are long gone.
 As the parts come out of this bath, a final concern comes into play: spotting.